jmangori/CDISC-SDTM-deidentify-SAS-phuse/README.md

 5. Open the program `di_ExternalData.sas` and edit the path and possibly the file name in the `PROC IMPORT` statement pointing at the [PHUSE_STDM_redaction.xls](http://www.phuse.eu/Data_Transparency_download.aspx) spread sheet.

 # Usage
+Apart from simply running the program `di_DeIdentify.sas` which in turn executes all the macros on the default data points, a process around the de-identification needs to be in place to capture any additional data points to be de-identified.

 # License
 Distributed under the MIT License.
 See [LICENSE](https://github.com/jmangori/CDISC-ODM-and-Define-XML-tools/blob/master/LICENSE) for more information.